Beaton & Pollock: The New Soft Look 1951

 The special nature of Pollock’s Action Paintings

-As a rejection to all traditional art techniques, Jackson Pollock preferred to place his extremely large canvases on the floor and pour house paint directly onto them.
+As a rejection of all traditional art techniques, Jackson Pollock preferred to place his extremely large canvases on the floor and pour house paint directly onto them.
 He just used a stick and threw lines of paint in the air that landed on the canvas in their own way.
 Action Painting was born.
 This manner of painting in which the artist dripped the paint straight on a canvas without the use of any brush, easel or other tools has its roots in the works of the German surrealist Max Ernst.

 During a radio interview in 1950 Pollock told William Wright: